pattonsgirl/CEG2410/Projects/Project1/README.md

 Use either `ufw` or `iptables` to generate to the following firewall rules.
 Move carefully and understand chaining (before you lock yourself out... forever!)

 Create 2 rules for SSH:
-- allow SSH connections from your home
+- allow SSH connections from your home (and any additional trusted sources)
 - allow SSH connections from campus (130.108.0.0/16)

 Create 2 rules for HTTP/ HTTPS